mircealungu/reconstruction/2_Abstraction.md

 ## Approach #2: Using Metrics

 A software [metric](https://www.javatpoint.com/software-engineering-software-metrics) is a **measure of software characteristics** which are measurable or countable

 Types of metrics:
-1. Product - measure the resulting product, e.g. source code
+1. **Product** - measure the resulting product, e.g. source code
-2. Process - measure the process, e.g. frequency of change
+2. **Process** - measure the process, e.g. frequency of change

 *So how is this a complementary tool?*

-Remember the def of architecture: **"[...] modules, their properties, and the relationships between them"**
+Remember the def of architecture: **"[...] modules, their properties, and the relationships between them"**.

 Metrics can express these *"properties"*.